-If you use the code generator for adding your layers (see below), it will create one of the specific CARTO submodule layers depending on the associated source.
+If you use the code generator for adding your layers (see below), it will create a

-If you are working with a CARTO for deck.gl layer, you can associate it with a source (CARTO dataset or BigQuery tileset).
+If you are working with the (CartoLayer), you need to associate it with a data source.
 The source provides

 credentials properties that are used by CARTO for deck.gl to retrieve the vector tiles.

 If you want to sync the layer with one or more widgets, you can only use CARTO for deck.gl layers because filters are applied through the source.

 Sources are usually created with the code generator.
 If you use

 stores as the name for your source, the code generator will create a new file named

 storesSource.js in the